TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/djmitchell42-Input-Signoff.md

 *Figure 3: LT Spice design for LM741 amplifier*

 The figure above shows an LT Spice simulation of the design.
 The OUT- pin in this case is set to a 1 kHz 70 mV peak sine wave, while the OUT + pin is set to a 1 kHz 70 mV peak sine wave.
-The output voltage is expected to be 2*(OUT+) which would be 140 mV peak at the same frequency.
+The output voltage is expected to be 2*(OUT+) which would be 140 mV peak at the same frequency and in phase with OUT+.

 <img src="/Documentation/Images/input/Output_of_amplifier.png" width="100%" height="100%">